Lars147/pykitty/README.md

 - [x] Parse Kitty URL to extract `kitty_id`
 - [x] Implement `get_expenses` method to retrieve all expenses.
+- [x] Add support for deleting expenses.
+- [ ] Enhance test coverage.
-- [ ] Add support for updating and deleting expenses.
+- [ ] Add support for updating expenses.
 - [ ] Document CLI usage.
 - [ ] Support for Kittysplit in other languages.